 Judgment-aggregation theory has always focused on the attainment of rational collective judgments.
-But so far, rationality has been understood in static terms: as "coherence" of judgments at a given time, understood as consistency, completeness, and/or deductive closure.
-By contrast, this paper discusses whether collective judgments can be dynamically rational, so that they change rationally in response to new information.
+But so far, rationality has been understood in static terms: as coherence of judgments at a given time, defined as consistency, completeness, and/or deductive closure.
+This paper asks whether collective judgments can be dynamically rational, so that they change rationally in response to new information.
 Formally, a judgment aggregation rule is dynamically rational with respect to a given revision operator if, whenever all individuals revise their judgments in light of some information (a learnt proposition), then the new aggregate judgments are the old ones revised in light of this information, i.e., aggregation and revision commute.
-We prove a general impossibility theorem: if the propositions on the agenda are sufficiently interconnected, no judgment aggregation rule with standard properties is dynamically rational with respect to any revision operator satisfying some mild conditions (familiar from belief revision theory).
-Our theorem is the dynamic-rationality analogue of some well-known impossibility theorems for static rationality.
+We prove an impossibility theorem: if the propositions on the agenda are non-trivially connected, no judgment aggregation rule with standard properties is dynamically rational with respect to any revision operator satisfying some basic conditions.
+Our theorem is the dynamic-rationality counterpart of some well-known impossibility theorems for static rationality.
 We also explore how dynamic rationality might be achieved by relaxing some of the conditions on the aggregation rule and/or the revision operator.
+Notably, premise-based aggregation rules are dynamically rational with respect to so-called premise-based revision operators.